-As an adult, Agnes moved to the mainland to join her sister Laura and brother-in-law Cliff and attended Boston University where she graduated with a degree in Interior Design in 1952 after working in retail.
-It was in Boston that she met William H. Chin.
-The two were married and settled on Long Island, New York, where they raised four children: David, Westley, Laurel, and Andrea.
+As a young adult, Agnes moved to the mainland to live with her sister Laura and brother-in-law Cliff in Boston.
+She worked in retail before attending Boston University, where she earned a degree in Interior Design in 1952.
+While in Boston, she met William H. Chin.
+They married and made their home on Long Island, New York, where they raised four children: David, Westley, Laurel, and Andrea.

-Agnes also earned a teaching certificate from Hofstra University on Long Island, which she put to use as a substitute teacher and as a teacher at Noah’s Ark nursery school.
+Agnes earned a teaching certificate from Hofstra University and spent time as a teacher at Noah’s Ark Nursery School, work she found meaningful and rewarding.

-Agnes was preceded in death by her parents, five of her siblings, her first husband William, and her second husband Leonard.
-She is survived by her sister Millie; her children David, Westley, Laurel, and Andrea; her five grandchildren Jon, Abby, Gabrielle, Ben and his wife Anokhee, and Carolyn; and her great-granddaughter, Seja.
-She also has many nieces, nephews and cousins, many of whom still reside in Honolulu.
+Agnes was preceded in death by her parents; five siblings; her first husband, William; and her second husband, Leonard.
+She is survived by her sister, Millie; her children David, Westley, Laurel, and Andrea; her grandchildren Jon, Abby, Gabrielle, Ben (and his wife, Anokhee), and Carolyn; her great-granddaughter, Seja; and many nieces, nephews, and cousins, many of whom still live in Honolulu.

 There are no services scheduled at this time.